rupertqin/rupertqin.github.io/doc/_posts/resume.md

 ### Skills

 * good at Html5, css3 to build responsive mobile website.
-* the most commonly used framework include Jquery, lodash, requirejs, Angularjs, reactjs.
+* the most commonly used framework include Jquery, lodash, requirejs, Angularjs, reactjs, ES6, nodejs.
 * Used to develop under Unix/linux platform, using Git to maintain code for my projects.
 * familiar with gulp, browserify, Git and bower ect. that make my work efficient.